PetteriV99/general-review-blog/README.md

 # Geneal Review Blog <br>
 General review blog is a web application that offers its users the ability to rate and discuss all kinds of things.
-To join, you must first register an user and we will send you a confirmation via email.
+To join, you must first register an user and confirm your email address.
 After confirming your account you can start by creating more reviews or commenting on reviews made by other people.